Mathématique: Chapter 5

 He stopped breathing.

-“Breathe,” Young said, immediate, audible, and very close to him.
+“Breathe,” Young said, very close to him.

-He did not breathe.
+He didn’t breathe.

 It turned anyway.